harvesit/harvesit/README.md

 3. **Mobile Applications with MAUI .NET 8**: MAUI is a versatile framework for developing cross-platform mobile applications.
 It aligns well with the principle of unifying platforms and tools.

-4. **Dapr.io for Microservices**: Dapr.io is an excellent choice for a cloud-agnostic, containerized microservice architecture.
+4. **Dapr.io for Even-driven Microservice Architecture**: Dapr.io is an excellent choice for a cloud-agnostic, containerized microservice architecture.
 It supports modularity and scalability.

 5. **Azure Public Cloud**: Azure is a comprehensive cloud platform that supports the entire stack you’ve chosen.
 It offers a wide range of services and integrates well with .NET, Dapr, and other Microsoft technologies.